SyntX34/WeaponStats/README.md

 - In-game commands for viewing and resetting statistics
 - Support for various weapon types and hit groups
 - Debug mode for troubleshooting and fine-tuning
+- Native support for integration with other plugins
+- Bot compatibility for comprehensive testing

 ## Support
 For issues, feature requests, or questions, please open an issue on the project repository.